CUPE awaits Ontario's response to its counter-offer as strike looms

 The workers such as early childhood educators, educational assistants and custodians represented by the Canadian Union of Public Employees plan to walk off the job Friday, despite looming legislation that would make it illegal.

-Several boards, including the Niagara Catholic and DSBN, have said they will have to close schools because they can't operate safely without the CUPE-represented staff.
+Several boards, including the Toronto District School Board, have said they will have to close schools because they can't operate safely without the CUPE-represented staff.

 The Ontario government has introduced legislation to impose a contract on the education workers and ban them from striking upon threat of steep fines.